IMPORTANT

 Your phone number is being used for one or more of your PG&E alerts.
 Before you can delete the number from your account, you must go to Alert Settings and remove the number from any alert where it’s included.
 To do so, follow these steps:

-3. Scroll down to Alert Settings.
-Set each alert that you want to “on.”
-If the alert includes the number you’d like to delete, set the alert to “off” (or delete the phone number from the alert if that option is available).
+2. Scroll down to Alert Settings.
+If any alert includes the number you'd like to delete, set the alert to "off" or delete the phone number from the alert if that option is available).
+Select "Save Changes."